livegnik/NIPs-by-Tim/nip-xx-strict-event-validation.md

 If `created_at` or `kind` is not an integer, or if `kind` is out of range, the event is invalid.

 Note: this NIP chooses strict integer enforcement to avoid cross-language float and integer conversion differences.
 NIP-01 serialization uses numbers, but the semantics described for `created_at` and `kind` are integer-based.
+Very old events (roughly 2021–2022) occasionally used floating-point `created_at` values; strict implementations may reject those, or make this check configurable if backward compatibility is required.

+Note: the `kind` range here is the NIP-01 baseline.
+Some later NIPs use higher kind numbers in practice; strict implementations may choose to accept them or make the allowed range configurable.

 ### 5. Canonical `id` recomputation